YCSO VOLUNTEER SEARCH AND RESCUE TEAMS COME THROUGH TWICE IN A WEEK!

 Fortunately, all of the lost hikers stayed in one spot until the rescue teams arrived.
 The volunteers were able to get everyone safely back to the trailhead by 8 pm.
 The hikers were cold and wet but thankfully had no injuries or exposure issues.

-Over a dozen volunteers helped in the successful search and were commended by Sheriff David Rhodes, who said, "Once again the YCSO Search and Rescue teams proved how incredibly important they are to the community.
+All of the volunteers who helped in the successful SAR operations were commended by Sheriff David Rhodes, who said, "Once again the YCSO Search and Rescue teams proved how incredibly important they are to the community.
 YCSO sends a huge thank you to all of the volunteers who are called out in every rescue situation."